michaelnordmeyer/michaelnordmeyer.github.io/_posts/2008-12-02-green-tea-tasting-web-2-0-style.md

   <figcaption>Dry tea leaves: Cui Feng, Xiang Cha, Green Monkey, Snow Buds (left to right)</figcaption>
 </figure>

 You need a little bit of practice to infuse and steep four teas at the same time if you don’t have enough tea strainers.
-This green tea should only steep for two minutes.
+These green teas should only steep for two minutes which makes it quite hard to do it in time.

 <figure>
   <img title="Infusion in the cup" src="https://michaelnordmeyer.com/images/2008/12/img_9240.jpg" alt="Infusion in the cup: Cui Feng, Xiang Cha, Green Monkey, Snow Buds (left to right)" width="480" height="196" srcset="https://michaelnordmeyer.com/images/2008/12/img_9240.jpg 480w, https://michaelnordmeyer.com/images/2008/12/img_9240-300x123.jpg 300w" sizes="(max-width: 480px) 85vw, 480px">